Long-Term Care Planning

 Long-Term Care Planning Pricing

-If you are concerned about preservation of assets for your spouse or family in the event you need long term care, you may wish to choose the Elder Law Estate Plan Package instead of a traditional will or trust package.
+If you are concerned about preservation of assets for your spouse or family in the event you need long-term care, and would like to help your loved ones avoid a lengthy probate process, you may wish to choose the Long Term Care Planning Trust Package.
 This plan offers the ability to ensure you can leave a legacy for your spouse or children without disqualifying them from receiving eligible public benefits.
-This package includes: Advanced Planning Revocable Trust, Pour-Over Will, Healthcare Directive (Living Will), Medical Power of Attorney, HIPAA Release, Financial Power of Attorney, and Beneficiary Deed.
+This package includes: Advanced Planning Revocable Trust, Pour-Over Will, Healthcare Directive (Living Will), Medical Power of Attorney, HIPAA Release, Long Term Care Planning Financial Power of Attorney, and Beneficiary Deed.

 Medicaid Asset Protection Trust